top of page

 • Putting the milk in the cupboard and the cereal in the fridge.

-• Scrambling to take the smoke detector off the ceiling and knocking a glass jar of honey off the counter.
+• Scrambling to silence the smoke detector and knocking a glass jar of honey off the counter.

 • Helping the kids make pretend puppy food out of play-doh and later fishing it out of the dog’s mouth.